untillpro/scm4j/scm4j-releaser/docs/minor-release-status.md

 Status denotes next action which should be undertaken to finish patch build: {ACTUALIZE_PATCHES, BUILD, DONE}

+- `subComponents` are calculated using mdeps from particular RB
 - RB does not exist or RB.patch < 1 => ERROR, show error on status command
 - mdeps are not locked => ERROR
 - mdeps extended status is calculated using mdeps from particular RB